-The Head of Cyber Security, providing oversight to Keppel Cyber Security Centre and Cyber Governance, has a reporting line to the Board Risk Committee through the Head of Risk & Compliance, to reinforce independence and facilitate Board oversight.
-Cyber Security drives the enterprise vision, strategy and programme to ensure that Keppel's technology assets are adequately protected from cyber threats.
-Cyber Governance maintains cyber policies, which are aligned with industry standards as well as local regulators' requirements to ensure effective management of cybersecurity risks.
+The Head of Cyber Security oversees the security and cyber governance teams.
+As a centralised function, Cyber Security drives the enterprise vision, strategy and programme to ensure that Keppel's technology assets are adequately protected from cyber threats.
+The cyber governance team maintains cyber policies that are aligned with industry standards and local regulators' requirements to ensure effective management of cybersecurity risks.
 Cyber assurance and compliance programmes are executed to ensure developed processes and controls are effective and adhered to.